elementum-games/shinobi-chronicles/README.md

 You will need to install Composer and run `composer install` to install the PHPUnit testing framework.

-Run `./vendor/bin/phpunit tests` to run all tests.
+Run `composer test` to run all tests.

 For more on writing tests with PHPUnit, see the docs for PHPUnit here: https://phpunit.readthedocs.io/en/9.5/